Andy Rubin’s company gave my favorite email app a scary privacy policy

 Newton still charges $50 per year, but that section of the privacy policy is now gone.
 The new policy, updated on February 4, gives Newton latitude to show targeted ads and build a detailed profile of your online activity.
 It also has an unusual clause about collecting data from the people you email.

+Update: An Essential representative says Newton is not collecting any new information, and that the “privacy policy changes reflect our effort to have consistent privacy policies across Essential brands.”
+That’s mildly comforting, but the issue isn’t so much the collection of data–which, after all, is required to run the service–as what Essential plans to do with it.
+Asked if Essential will be using information from Newton users to target ads, the rep said there are “no plans to do so.”
+(I would feel better if the answer was “No.”) The rest of the original story follows below.

 After specifying all the types of information it collects, Newton’s new policy says it can use information in several ways related to ads and marketing.
-It reerves the right to:
+It reserves the right to:

 - “Communicate with you about products, services, offers, promotions, rewards, and events offered by us and others and provide news and information we think will be of interest to you”